niconm89/BUSCO2Tree/README.md

 BUSCO2Tree calls upon various bioinformatics software tools and uses python modules that are not part of this pipeline.
 Some tools are mandatory while others are optional.
 Please install all tools that are required for running BUSCO2Tree in the mode of your choice.

-### Mandatory tools and Python modules
+## Mandatory tools and Python modules
 Running BUSCO2Tree requires a Linux-system with `bash`, Python, several python modules, TrimAl and IQTree.

-#### Python3
+### Python3

-On Ubuntu, Python3 is usually installed by default, `python3` will be in your `$PATH` variable, by default, and GALBA will automatically locate it.
-However, you have the option to specify the `python3` binary location in two other ways:
+On Ubuntu, Python3 is usually installed by default, and `python3` will be in your `$PATH` variable, by default, and BUSCO2Tree will automatically locate it.
+In case your system is not configured in this way, you must call the pipeline's main script BUSCO2Tree.py using a command like:

-1. Export an environment variable `$PYTHON3_PATH`, e.g. in your `~/.bashrc` file:

-        export PYTHON3_PATH=/path/to/python3/

-2. Specify the command line option `--PYTHON3_PATH=/path/to/python3/` to `galba.pl`.
+`/path/to/python3 BUSCO2Tree.py -h`

+Note: In the command example shown above the BUSCO2Tree scripts are assummed to be in the $PATH variable, and otherwise you must call them using their path.

-#### Python modules
+### Python modules

-BUSCO2Tree requires the following Python modules to be installed:
+BUSCO2Tree requires the following Python modules to be installed (except to Biopython, the remiaining modules are commonly installed by default with Python):

 -   argparse
 -   os
 -   time
+-   subprocess
 -   Biopython
--   subprocess

-#### Biopython
+### Biopython
-If Biopython is installed, GALBA can generate FASTA-files with coding sequences and protein sequences predicted by AUGUSTUS and generate track data hubs for visualization of a GALBA run with MakeHub <sup name="a8">[R8](#f8)</sup>.
-These are optional steps.
-The first can be disabled with the command-line flag `--skipGetAnnoFromFasta`, the second can be activated by using the command-line options `--makehub --email=your@mail.de`, Biopython is not required if neither of these optional steps shall be performed.

 On Ubuntu, install Python3 package manager with:

     `sudo apt-get install python3-pip`